Ahab: Reign

+As Omri's successor, Ahab married Jezebel, the daughter of Ithobaal I of Tyre.
+Under Jezebel's influence, he abandoned Yahweh and established Baal and Asherah cults in Israel according to 1 Kings 16:29–33.
+For example, he allowed Hiel the Bethelite to rebuild Jericho, even though it was 'cursed' by Yahweh (1 Kings 16:34), and helped his wife kill opponents, such as the "servants of Yahweh" and possibly, the priests of Jeroboam's cult (1 Kings 18:3–16).
+Edward Lipiński argues that the "Baal" worshipped by Ahab and Jezebel was the "YHWH of Samaria", which was opposed as Yahwist heresy by the Judean priests.
+Others disagree based on archaeological evidence and extrabiblical sources about Jezebel's upbringing.

+In terms of foreign policy, Ahab continued Omri's policies against Moab, which was a tributary state of Israel (2 Kings 1:1).
+According to the Moabite Mesha Stele, Omri and Ahab "oppressed Moab for many days".
+By marriage, he allied with Jehoshaphat, who was the king of Judah (2 Kings 8:16–18).
+Aram-Damascus was the only foreign state that Ahab opposed but he made peace with them after their king promised to withdraw from conquered territory.
+He also allowed Ahab to conquer Aramean territory to compensate (1 Kings 20:34).

 Battle of Qarqar

-The Battle of Qarqar is mentioned in extra-biblical records, and was perhaps at Apamea, where Shalmaneser III of Assyria fought a great confederation of princes from Cilicia, Northern Syria, Israel, Ammon, and the tribes of the Syrian desert (853 BCE), including Arabs, Ahab the Israelite (A-ha-ab-bu matSir-'a-la-a-a) and Hadadezer (Adad-'idri).
+The Battle of Qarqar is mentioned in extra-biblical records, and occurred at Apamea, where Shalmaneser III of Assyria fought a great confederation of princes from Cilicia, northern Syria, Israel, Ammon, and the tribes of the Syrian desert (853 BCE), including Arabs, Ahab the Israelite (A-ha-ab-bu matSir-'a-la-a-a) and Hadadezer (Adad-'idri).

-Ahab's contribution was estimated at 2000 chariots and 10,000 men.
+Ahab's contribution was estimated at 2,000 chariots and 10,000 men.
 In reality, however, the number of chariots in Ahab's forces was probably closer to a number in the hundreds (based upon archaeological excavations of the area and the foundations of stables that have been found).
-If, however, the numbers are referring to allies, they could possibly include forces from Tyre, Judah, Edom, and Moab.
-The Assyrian king claimed a victory, but his immediate return and subsequent expeditions in 849 BC and 846 BC against a similar but unspecified coalition seem to show that he met with no lasting success.
+If, however, the numbers are referring to allies, they could include forces from Tyre, Judah, Edom, and Moab.
+The Assyrian king claimed victory, but his immediate return and subsequent expeditions in 849 BC and 846 BC against a similar but unspecified coalition implied that the victory had no lasting impact.

-Jezreel has been identified as Ahab's fortified chariot and cavalry base.
+Jezreel was identified as Ahab's fortified chariot and cavalry base.

 Ahab and the prophets

-In the Biblical text, Ahab has five important encounters with prophets:
+In the Biblical text, Ahab has four important encounters with prophets: